Global Learning

 As an advocate for global education, the powerful analogy above has stayed with me since 2015 when I first heard Homa Sabet Tavangar speak at the Global Education Forum in Philadelphia.
 Much like our founder Dr. J. Fred Young’s motivation behind starting Participate Learning (formerly VIF) in 1987, Homa questioned why we wait until high school or university to offer global electives to students and why we don’t begin introducing children to a world beyond their own community at a much younger age.

-She shared her belief that our future community members, leaders, thinkers, and doers are being set up for failure when we do not provide early opportunities for them to learn about the world with the world, embrace diversity, and develop cultural and global awareness.
+She shared her belief that our future community members, leaders, thinkers, and doers are being set up for failure when we do not provide early opportunities for them to learn about the world with the world, embrace differences, and develop cultural and global awareness.
 As part of a company that strives to empower educators and prepare students for life in a globally connected and competitive world, it is no surprise that I continue to share Homa’s words in my conversations about global education and our global leaders program.

 Our Global Leaders Program